grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 With the recent introduction of [Grafana Scenes](https://grafana.com/developers/scenes), you can use any installed plugin of type `panel` as a visualization within a Scenes implementation.

 :::

-## Plugin deprecation

-When a plugin developer is no longer able to maintain the plugin, the plugin may be deprecated and removed from the Grafana [plugin catalog](https://grafana.com/plugins).

-For more information, refer to our [plugin deprecation policy](https://grafana.com/legal/plugin-deprecation/).